-Social anxiety is an inconvenient disorder in many situations in life, but for a student it can be especially difficult to deal with.
-School is a place where social interaction is not only expected but also required, where being judged and criticized by others is routine, and where struggling to cope with social situations and feedback can result in both psychological trauma and an endangerment of your future success in life.
+Social anxiety is an inconvenient disorder in many situations in life.
+But for a student, it can be especially difficult.
+School is a place where social interaction is not only expected but required.
+It is a place where being judged and criticized by others is routine, and where struggling to cope with social situations and feedback can result in negative feedback that makes it more challenging to overcome social stresses.

-This article will discuss the various challenges posed by school for students with social anxiety, and how to handle them.
+This article will discuss the various challenges posed at school for students with social anxiety, and how to handle them.

 Social Anxiety at School?